RehanSaeed/Serilog.Exceptions/README.md

 [![NuGet Package](https://img.shields.io/nuget/v/Serilog.Exceptions.EntityFrameworkCore.svg)](https://www.nuget.org/packages/Serilog.Exceptions.EntityFrameworkCore/)

-> **WARNING**: If you are using EntityFrameworkCore with Serilog.Exceptions you must add this, otherwise in certien cases your entire database will be logged!
+> **WARNING**: If you are using EntityFrameworkCore with Serilog.Exceptions you must add this, otherwise in certain cases your entire database will be logged!
 (See [#100](https://github.com/RehanSaeed/Serilog.Exceptions/issues/100), [aspnet/EntityFrameworkCore#15214](https://github.com/aspnet/EntityFrameworkCore/issues/15214))

 Add the [Serilog.Exceptions.EntityFrameworkCore](https://www.nuget.org/packages/Serilog.Exceptions.EntityFrameworkCore/) NuGet package to your project when using EntityFrameworkCore in your project